serenaneg/psbO_bioinfo_final/README.md

 ### Scatterplots
 Overall, the agreement between our results and those reported in the study is very strong.
 Both r and statistically significant p-values (except for Other cyanobacteria) support the authors’ conclusion that psbO is a reliable metric for estimating abundance compared to traditional methods.
 The same conclusion extends to the biovolume analysis, where, as noted in the original paper, correlations are slightly weaker than for abundance.
 We therefore concur that psbO provides a more robust measure of community abundance than biovolume.

--- Scatterplots size 0.8-5 um psbO read counts vs Flow Cytometry counts (left column) and psbO derived biovolumne vs Flow Cytometry counts (right columns). % is relative to the total psbO reads within the size fraction.
+-- **Scatterplots size 0.8-5 µm** psbO read counts vs Flow Cytometry counts (left column) and psbO derived biovolumne vs Flow Cytometry counts (right columns). % is relative to the total psbO reads within the size fraction.

 Paper's reference
 <p float="center">
   <img src="https://github.com/serenaneg/psbO_bioinfo_final/blob/ddd58bbb8bc30bef6e3ebf72d6028abd000ea485/plots/psbO_vs_flow_counts_08-5um_ref.png" width="49%" />